History of SUNY Fredonia

 When New York State authorized Fredonia as the site of one of its four new Normal Schools in 1866, the former academy became known as the Fredonia Normal School.
 Normal schools issued state-certified teaching credentials to graduates.
 Classes began in December 1867.
 Records note, "End of Old Academy.
 From this, the Fredonia Academy Merged into the Normal and Training School."
 During an 1867 Reunion, O.W.
 Johnson Esq. noted, "So, we see the Academy does not die, it only assumes a new, more comprehensive and glorious life."
 Joseph A. Allen was the Normal School's first leader.

 Faculty member Jesse Hillman planted the seeds of Fredonia's outstanding music program in 1887.
-One of the Normal School's graduates at this time was James H. McGraw, found of McGraw-Hill Publishing Co.
+One of the Normal School's graduates at this time was James H. McGraw, who co-founded the McGraw-Hill Publishing Co.

 Still in weekly publication today, the Fredonia student newspaper, "The Leader," first appeared in May 1892.
 View Leader issues archives >>